sjoerdteunisse/sjoerdteunisse.github.io/_posts/2025-06-24-Securing-Tool-Calls-MCP.md

 **Automated Security Testing**: AI systems that continuously test MCP implementations against emerging attack vectors.

-> The future of MCP security lies in systems that are inherently secure by design, with security validation embedded throughout the protocol stack. {: .prompt-tip }
+> The future of MCP security lies in systems that are inherently secure by design, with security validation embedded throughout the protocol stack.

 ## Conclusion